AVIATR/zoomboard_server/README.md

 Unfortunately, the version of OpenCV that is in the repos does not come with Aruco.
 It is recommended that OpenCV be built from scratch.
 To do this, refer to the instructions [here](https://www.learnopencv.com/install-opencv-4-on-raspberry-pi/).

+## Building zoomboard\_server
+To build and install the code, use the `build_project.sh` script.
+The usage is

+    ./build_project.sh [-c config] [-i install_dir] [-w www_dir] [-b] build_dir

+where `config` is either `Release` or `Debug`. `install_dir` is the folder where all the output files will be placed, and `www_dir` is the root of the folder where the web-related files will be placed (i.e., the streams will be placed in `www_dir/hls`).
+The `build_dir` is the folder where the build files will be placed.
+If you pass the `-b` flag, the code will also build & install the output files, otherwise the build files are configured and placed in `build_dir`, after which you can go into that folder and use the build & install commands for your local build tools manually.
+For more detail, run `./build_project.sh -h`.

-## Configuration file
+### Configuration files
-This json file provides the necessary configuration options (input device, resolution, frame rate, other ffmpeg options). as well as the output url and options.
+This json files provide the necessary configuration options (input device, resolution, frame rate, other ffmpeg options). as well as the output url and options.
 For details about the input device options, see the [ffmpeg faq about capture devices](https://trac.ffmpeg.org/wiki/Capture/Webcam).

+##Running zoomboard\_server
+All necessary files will be placed in the above defined `install_dir`
-## Calibration
+### Calibration
 The system is set up initially by creating the markers, using the `create_markers` executable.
 To run, simply use

     ./create_markers <marker_file.json>